-But if you own an old clunker that constantly breaks down, the costs of using your credit card’s roadside assistance program can quickly add up as you pay for each individual service call.
+But if you own an old clunker that constantly breaks down, the cost of using your credit card’s roadside assistance program can quickly add up as you pay for each individual service call.

 You’ll have the benefit automatically if you use an American Express card, a Visa Signature or Visa TravelMoney (prepaid) card.

-Many of the major card issuers -- including Citi, Chase, Capital One, Wells Fargo and US Bank -- offer roadside assistance with almost all of their Visas and MasterCards.
-Don’t assume it's there, though.
-In 2014, MasterCard dropped roadside assistance as a “core benefit” available on all its cards.
+Many of the major card issuers – including Citi, Chase, Capital One, Wells Fargo and U.S. Bank – offer roadside assistance with almost all of their Visas and Mastercards.
+Don’t assume you have roadside assistance, though.
+In 2014, Mastercard dropped roadside assistance as a “core benefit” available on all its cards.
 It became an optional benefit banks could pay to add at their discretion.

 You’re out of luck if you have a card from Discover or from retail card issuers such as Synchrony.

-For Visa cards that offer the roadside benefit, you can call a toll-free number and assistance will be sent your way.
-You’re charged $59.95 per call.
-Several services can be provided, such as towing your car, changing a flat tire, delivering a couple gallons of gasoline or getting your car jump started.
+Visa: For Visa cards that offer the roadside benefit, you can call a toll-free number and assistance will be sent your way.
+You’re charged $69.95 per call.
+Several services can be provided, such as towing your car, changing a flat tire, delivering a couple of gallons of gasoline or getting your car jump-started.
 The cost is billed to your Visa card.

-If you have a MasterCard with roadside assistance, typically you can call a number and have help sent to you.
-MasterCard has prenegotiated prices for similar services, such as towing your car and changing a flat, but the costs aren’t stated upfront.
+Mastercard: If you have a Mastercard with roadside assistance, typically you can call a number to have help sent to you.
+Mastercard has pre-negotiated prices for similar services, such as towing your car and changing a flat, but the costs aren’t stated upfront.

-American Express operates similarly to MasterCard, in that you call a toll-free number and the company coordinates the assistance, such as towing, changing a flat or jump-starting your car.
+American Express: American Express operates similarly to Mastercard, in that you call a toll-free number and the company coordinates the roadside assistance, such as towing, changing a flat or jump-starting your car.
 Again, the costs aren’t stated upfront.